• Kracker Archive

 REASON FOR LOSS:

-During a low level training run dropping torpedoes, the Chesapeake that they were flying, developed engine trouble and the pilot ditched in the sea some 1.5 miles off Crail, Scotland.
+During a low level training run dropping bombs, the aircraft developed engine trouble and the pilot ditched in the sea some 1½ miles off Crail, Scotland.

-Graves of Sub-Lt.
-Danby and of LAC Hugh McEntee (courtesy Steve Farnell and Peter Lucas)
+Graves of Sub Lt.(A) Danby and of LA.(A) Hugh McEntee (courtesy Steve Farnell and Peter Lucas)

-Right: The grave of Sub-Lt.
-Danby cleaned up and flowers placed by Michael Bowers.
+Above: The grave of Sub Lt.(A) Danby cleaned up and flowers placed by Michael Bowers.

 Researched for relatives of this crew with thanks to Aircrew Remembered, researcher and specialist genealogist Kate Tame and to Steve Farnell for providing photographs also to the relative of the pilot, Gillian Danby.
 With thanks also to Hans Houterman for additional information on the pilot, we have also contributed to his information on his website.
-Peter Lucas for the grave photo of LAC Hugh McEntee.
-Tony McEntee for other photographs of LAC McEntee.
-Michael Bowers for his careful work on cleaning the grave of Sub-Lt.
-Danby, together with placing flowers in November 2014.
+Peter Lucas for the grave photo of LA.
+(A) Hugh McEntee.
+Tony McEntee for other photographs of LA.(A) McEntee.
+Michael Bowers for his careful work on cleaning the grave of Sub Lt.(A) Danby, together with placing flowers in November 2014.
+Thanks to Simon Danby, brother to Gillian Danby, for the correction that the aircraft was a dive bomber and not a torpedo bomber.
+(Apr 2024).
+Reviewed and updated by Aircrew Remembered (Apr 2024)

 At the going down of the sun, and in the morning we will remember